 In North Carolina, there are quite a few reputable companies offering registered agent service, which can make it difficult to determine which company is your best choice.
 That’s why we took a deep dive into all of your options to create this list of the best North Carolina registered agent services.
 Which one should you use?

 An Overview of North Carolina Registered Agent Services

 Before we dig too deeply into any of these companies, we will also share a quick overview of the best options.
 After all, we know how busy you are, and you might just want to identify the best company and move on.

 For our money, it doesn’t get any better than ZenBusiness.
-For just $99 per year, ZenBusiness will serve as your registered agent in North Carolina, providing reliable service at a fair price.
+For just $99 for the first year ($199 after that), ZenBusiness will serve as your registered agent in North Carolina, providing reliable service at a fair price.
 ZenBusiness has thousands of positive reviews, it’s a socially conscious company, and it offers solid customer support.
 What’s not to like?